Anouck96/ParsingFrisian/README.md

 # ParsingFrisian
 Code for the project: Challenges in Annotating and Parsing Spoken, Code-switched, Frisian-Dutch data.
+The code is run on data from the Fame! project by Yilmaz et al. (2016).
+The sentences in the output are thus from this corpus.

 ## Data Selection
 ### Selection of Frisian data